University Of Texas Southwestern Medical Center

 New drug combo aims to shrink liver tumors before surgery

-Disease control Not yet recruitingThis study tests whether giving two drugs (ateganosine and cadonilimab) before surgery can help treat liver cancer that can be removed.
-About 60 adults with resectable hepatocellular carcinoma will receive the drugs and then have surgery.
-The main goal is to see if the treatment …
+Disease control Not yet recruitingThis study tests whether giving two drugs (ateganosine and cadonilimab) before surgery can safely shrink liver tumors in people with resectable hepatocellular carcinoma.
+About 60 participants will receive either one or both drugs before their operation.
+The main goal is to see if…

 Phase: EARLY_PHASE1 • Sponsor: University of Texas Southwestern Medical Center • Aim: Disease control